+Note: .The JMSFileStoreMBean is deprecated, but the individual bean attributes apply to the non-deprecated beans for custom and default file stores.

-- File stores in releases prior to WebLogic Server 9.0 default to the Cache-Flush write policy. - The Disabled write-policy option can dramatically improve performance, especially at low client loads.
-However, it is unsafe because writes become asynchronous and data can be lost in the event of Operating System or power failure. - When performing head-to-head vendor comparisons, make sure all the write policies for the persistent store are equivalent.
-Some non-WebLogic vendors default to the equivalent of Disabled. - If disk performance continues to be a bottleneck, consider purchasing disk or RAID controller hardware that has a built-in write-back cache.
+If disk performance continues to be a bottleneck, consider purchasing disk or RAID controller hardware that has a built-in write-back cache.
 These caches significantly improve performance by temporarily storing persistent data in volatile memory.
 To ensure transactionally safe write-back caches, they must be protected against power outages, host machine failure, and operating system failure.
-Typically, such protection is provided by a battery-backed write-back
+Typically, such protection is provided by a battery-backed write-back cache.